Oxide dispersion-strengthened alloy

 Oxide dispersion-strengthened alloys (ODS) are alloys that consist of a metal matrix with small oxide particles dispersed within it.
 They have high heat resistance, strength, and ductility.
 Alloys of nickel are the most common but, but the category also includes iron and aluminum alloys.
+More recently, work has been done to explore Tungsten alloys for use in fusion environments and plasma facing materials.
+While typically an oxide phase is most commonly used, some alloys have used the ODS moniker while containing carbides, or a mix of oxides and carbides.

+Applications

-Applications include high-temperature turbine blades and heat-exchanger tubing, while steels are used in nuclear applications.
+Applications include high-temperature turbine blades and heat-exchanger tubing, while steels are used in nuclear fission applications.
 ODS materials are used on spacecraft to protect the vehicle, especially during re-entry.
 Noble-metal ODS alloys, such as platinum-based alloys, are used in glass production.

-When it comes to re-entry at hypersonic speeds, the properties of gases change dramatically.
-Shock waves that can cause serious damage on any structure are created.
-At these speeds and temperatures, oxygen becomes aggressive.
+Tungsten is a top plasma-facing component choice for many magnetically confined fusion reactors.
+Due to the high displacements per atom, or DPA, that are expected in fusion environments due to neutron damage, Helium and Hydrogen embrittlement, and plasma sputtering, engineers have sought to design a material to effectively operate under extreme conditions for economically relevant periods of time.
+ODS alloys offer one solution to this problem, however, the sink strength required for fusion applications can be up to a order of magnitude greater than in new Generation IV reactors, requiring sink strengths in the 10^{16}/m^{2} range.

+The sink strength of a material, denoted by k^{2}, is given by: